abira125/zobot/README.md

 2) Budget
 3) Location

-It passes on this information to [Zomato's](https://www.zomato.com/who-we-are) (one of the largest food aggregators) APIs to fetch the relevant restaurants.
+It passes on this information to [Zomato's APIs](https://developers.zomato.com/documentation) to fetch the relevant restaurants.
 The top 5 restaurants are then served to the user through chat.
 The user can also ask the list to be sent through email.

 ### Demo
-A short 6 minute demo can be found [here](https://www.youtube.com/watch?v=VAp8tO254Yc) highlighting the various flows and [Slack](https://slack.com/intl/en-in/)
+A short 6 minute demo can be found [here](https://www.youtube.com/watch?v=VAp8tO254Yc) highlighting the various flows and Slack integration

 ### Installation